 This small family is striving hard to be happy again

 “That shop was quite small, but it was my life.
 Now, it is not there anymore.
 I do feel bad but more than that, I am scared that I will not be able to help my son Guhan.
-His treatment and medicines will cost a lot of money.
 He needs to be alright – that is all that I am thinking of right now” - Prem Kumar

 How you can helpPrem Kumar has spent almost Rs 4 lakhs of borrowed money on Guhan’s treatment already.
-Guhan needs advanced chemotherapy to defeat cancer and be healthy again, but his father has already burned a hole in his pocket.
-Despite having limited financial resources, the family is forced to stay in a rented room in Chennai which alone costs Rs 12,000.
-His medicines and injections also cost extra money, which has become almost impossible for Prem Kumar to manage.
-Guhan's parents are saving as much money they can on food because they think even the smallest saved amount can make a difference for them in this difficult time.
+Guhan will need at least 3 years of advanced chemotherapy to survive and his father is not so confident about arranging money for it on time.
+Currently, the family stays in a rented room in Chennai which alone costs Rs 12,000.
+His medicines and injections also cost extra money, which has become very difficult for Prem Kumar to manage.

 Your small contribution can help save Guhan Kumar